Early in my career, I searched for articles online on lessons from the corporate world, hoping to get some survival tips.

 Many of these well-meaning advice were not exactly useful for me.
 Instead, I learnt the most from my own experience.

-To save others from the same mistakes I made, I decided to compile some of my key learnings in this post which would apply to many work settings.
+I decided to compile some of my key learnings in this post which would apply to many work settings.

 1. Be careful about giving feedback and suggestions